Constraining the origin and models of chemical enrichment in galaxy clusters using the Athena X-IFU: Recovering the IMF with the X-IFU

 This best-fit value of the IMF slope ($\alpha \simeq -2$) can also be explained (Fig.~\ref{fig:imf_slopes}).
 When fitting the Chabrier-like piece-wise function (Sect.~\ref{subsec:formalism}) with a single slope power-law, the slope coefficient is indeed close to $\alpha \sim - 2$.
 Although yields from AGBs (and by extension SN$_{\rm cc}$) contribute only for progenitors above $0.9 M_{\odot}$, the same study as for the Salpeter-like IMF can in principle be performed also on Chabrier-like IMFs.
-When re-integrating manually the baseline yields (Sect.~\ref{subsec:input}) with such a Chabrier-like IMF \citep[as initially assumed in the original hydrodynamical simulations;][]{Tornatore2007Enrichment}, we find slight improvements with respect to the best fits obtained so far (Sect.~\ref{subsec:input}; Table~\ref{tab:models}).
+When manually re-integrating the baseline yields (Sect.~\ref{subsec:input}) with such a Chabrier-like IMF \citep[as initially assumed in the original hydrodynamical simulations;][]{Tornatore2007Enrichment}, we find slight improvements with respect to the best fits obtained so far (Sect.~\ref{subsec:input}; Table~\ref{tab:models}).
 In fact, $\chi_{\rm red}^2$ improves from 1.49 to 1.32 at $z=0.1$ (with the S/Fe and Ni/Fe ratios becoming $<$1$\sigma$ consistent with the yield predictions, as well as a slight improvement on the Mg/Fe ratio), and from 1.53 to 1.41 at $z=1$ (with improvements essentially on the Na/Fe and Al/Fe ratios).

-Using very simple considerations on the IMF, we showed that the X-IFU will be capable to provide useful constraints on the (average) initial mass function of the stellar population(s) responsible for the enrichment.
-To some extent, it will be capable of distinguishing the mass cut-off of this function and to provide refinements on the value of the power slope (especially in the high mass regime of SN$_{\rm cc}$ progenitors, where presumably the IMF is close to a single-slope power-law).
+Using very simple considerations on the IMF, we showed that the X-IFU will be able to provide useful constraints on the (average) IMF of the stellar population(s) responsible for the enrichment.
+To some extent, it will be capable of distinguishing the mass cut-off of this function and to provide refinements on the value of the power slope (especially in the high-mass regime of SN$_{\rm cc}$ progenitors, where presumably the IMF is close to a single-slope power law).
 The observation of multiple clusters with the X-IFU and the accuracy of the recovered abundance ratios will provide an interesting tool for future IMF studies.
-Further discussion on this point, and the ability of the X-IFU to favour different functional shapes of the IMF, are addressed in Sect.~\ref{subsec:discussion_IMF}.
+Further discussion on this point and the ability of the X-IFU to favour different functional shapes of the IMF is provided in Sect.~\ref{subsec:discussion_IMF}.